GutembergLima05/ProjetoEmprestimoLivros/README.md

 Fico aberto a sugestões de melhoria e ideias, caso você tenha alguma basta me enviar uma mensagem no <a href="https://www.linkedin.com/in/gutemberglima/">Linkedin</a>

+Video explicativo do projeto COMPLETO no <a href="https://youtu.be/et-qVBSLtrk?si=RmB31bGol6ZFpr1C">Youtube</a>